sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 {width=10%,float=left}
 ![](images/27/thumbnail.png)

-One of the new features in iOS8 and Xcode 6 that has maybe slipped under the radar a little is an update in the ways you can specify launch screens.
+One of the new features in iOS 8 and Xcode 6 that has maybe slipped under the radar a little is an update in the ways you can specify launch screens.
 Traditionally, these have been images which are display immediately on app launch, before the live app UI is ready to go.
 With the introduction of the new